 So you want to make the best Alfredo but you keep running into problems?
 Let's get a quick history lesson and after, you can begin to avoid the mistakes that have been holding you back!

 Fettuccine with butter and parmesan cheese (Alfredo sauce) was first mentioned in a 15th-century cookbook, Libro De Arte Coquinaria, written by Martino da Como, a northern Italian cook active in Rome during the time.
 The man who coined Alfredo goes by the name of Alfredo D Leilo, who, according to history made the dish as something new to appease his upset, pregnant wife.
 She loved it so much she asked him to put it on the menu at his restaurant.

 Since then, this amazing sauce has transcended into the crowd favorite it is today.
 No longer will you have to venture to Olive Garden for your fix.
-After reading this, you will be able to execute this wonder all on your own.
+After reading this, you will be able to execute this yummy homemade Alfredo sauce this wonder all on your own.

 How Do I Start My Alfredo Sauce?

-The key to the best Alfredo sauce is in the technique of the béchamel.
+The key to the creamy Alfredo sauce is in the technique of the béchamel.
 A béchamel is one of the five Mother Sauces, those recipes from which come almost every sauce on the planet.
-Béchamel in particular is a “white” sauce that is typically the base of most cheesy sauces, like Alfredo or a macaroni and cheese sauce.
+Béchamel, in particular, is a "white" sauce that is typically the base of most cheese sauces, like Alfredo or a macaroni and cheese sauce.